Biden acknowledges Dems keeping Congress is ‘a very high expectation’ - NewsBreak

 “I’ve been all over the country as well and I tell you what, your heart and soul have been put into this effort.
 And you can feel it.
 You can really feel it.
 I just feel optimistic,” he said.

-The president in his remarks also expressed his gratitude for the volunteers helping to get out of the vote for Democrats.Close
+The president in his remarks also expressed his gratitude for the volunteers helping to get out of the vote for Democrats.Powerball Jackpot hits new world record at $1.9B, Kansas Lottery says

 And, he urged them to go the extra mile with less than 30 hours left until the polls start to close.